-Bodyguard's Keeley Hawes is to star in a new two-part drama Honour on ITV.
+Bodyguard's Keeley Hawes stars in a new two-part drama Honour on ITV.

 Keeley will lead the cast, starring as the real-life detective who brought five killers to justice in the heartbreaking true story of Banaz Mahmod, the young Londoner murdered by her own family for falling in love with the wrong man.

-A full teaser reads: "Honour tells the powerful story of Detective Chief Inspector Caroline Goode’s passionate search to discover the fate of missing 20-year old Banaz.
+A full teaser of the show reads: "Honour tells the powerful story of Detective Chief Inspector Caroline Goode’s passionate search to discover the fate of missing 20-year old Banaz.

 "It was a promise that quickly became personally consuming.
 This tense and emotionally vivid drama brings Caroline’s long and unwavering quest to life."